-Did you know that the "hard water" in the Okanagan Valley is a silent killer for your water heater?
-Minerals like calcium and magnesium settle at the bottom of your tank, creating a thick layer of sediment that acts as an insulator.
-This forces your heater to work twice as hard, spiking your energy bills and eventually "cooking" the bottom of the tank until it leaks.
+Hard water in the Okanagan Valley may be silently damaging your water heater right now.
+Minerals like calcium and magnesium settle at the bottom of your tank, forming a thick sediment layer that forces your heater to work harder, driving up energy bills — and eventually causing leaks that can cost $2,000 or more.

 The "No-Stress" Maintenance Checklist